 This course helps students develop critical and historical understanding of social work knowledge, values and interventions.
 It reviews social, economic, political and intellectual forces that influence the development of social welfare and professional social work.
 It examines the roles of conflicting ideologies and commitments in alleviating stress and suffering.
 The course focuses on knowledge of the development and history of social work in the context of changing social, economic, political and intellectual environments.

-This course helps students understand the theoretical and empirical frameworks upon which contemporary best practices are built.
+This course helps students understand the theoretical and empirical frameworks about human behavior and the social environment upon which contemporary best practices are built.
 The theories and frameworks examined include cognitive, behavioral/social learning, psychodynamic, family systems and other related concepts.
 Other theories that demonstrate a valid underpinning of effective or promising social work practice may be added.

 This course explores the major, past and present, social casework and group work practice models from historical, theoretical and empirical perspectives.
 Current practice approaches/models from related fields empirically shown to be most effective or promising are examined.
 Selected social work models are examined within the social, political and ideological contexts of their times as well as with respect to their contributions to the profession’s knowledge base.
 Each model’s contribution to the profession’s knowledge base and to direct practice methods are investigated and related to students’ conceptual and practice experiences.